Wingkelinks/find_my_water_MSP2/README.md

 ###

-## Debugging process & known bugs/issues
+## Known bugs/issues

-- Incorporating Marker Clustering into the map - currently unresolved issue.
+- Incorporating Marker Clustering into the map - currently unresolved.
--
+- Hamburger bar requires a double click to dropdown - unfortunately unable to resolve this issue within time.
+- Info windows can only be closed by clicking on the 'x' in the top right corner.
+Attemted to add a feature that allows user to click anywhere outside the box to close, but it didn't work in time.

+## Resolved bugs/issues

+- Video not playing on mobile devices - fixed by adding *playsinline* attribute to video element.
+- Problems with two functions running on navigation menu (repsonsive and slide down) - fixed by seperating into 2 different JS files.

 ## Deployment